Articles in this section

 The green steps program

 The University of Iceland is implementing what is known as "Green Steps" (Græn skref in Icelandic).
-The project aims to reduce negative environmental impacts of operations and enhance environmental awareness among staff and students of the University.
+The project aims to reduce the negative environmental impacts of operations and to enhance environmental awareness among the University's staff and students.

 • procurement